Glossary of ancient Roman religion: sacer

 Sacer describes a thing or person given to the gods, thus "sacred" to them.
 Human beings had no legal or moral claims on anything sacer.
 Sacer could be highly nuanced; Varro associates it with "perfection".
 Through association with ritual purity, sacer could also mean "sacred, untouchable, inviolable".

 Anything not sacer was profanum: literally, "in front of (or outside) the shrine", therefore not belonging to it or the gods.
 A thing or person could be made sacer (consecrated), or could revert from sacer to profanum (deconsecrated), only through lawful rites (resecratio) performed by a pontiff on behalf of the state.
 Part of the ver sacrum sacrificial vow of 217 BC stipulated that animals dedicated as sacer would revert to the condition of profanum if they died through natural cause or were stolen before the due sacrificial date.
 Similar conditions attached to sacrifices in archaic Rome.
 A thing already owned by the gods or actively marked out by them as divine property was distinguished as religiosus, and hence could not be given to them or made sacer.

 Persons judged sacer under Roman law were placed beyond further civil judgment, sentence and protection; their lives, families and properties were forfeit to the gods.
 A person could be declared sacer who harmed a plebeian tribune, failed to bear legal witness, failed to meet his obligations to clients, or illicitly moved the boundary markers of fields.
 It was not a religious duty (fas) to execute a homo sacer, but he could be killed with impunity.

 Dies sacri ("sacred days") were nefasti, meaning that the ordinary human affairs permitted on dies profani (or fasti) were forbidden.

 Sacer was a fundamental principle in Roman and Italic religions.
-In Oscan, related forms are sakoro, "sacred," and sakrim, "sacrificial victim".
+In Oscan, cognate forms are sakoro, "sacred," and sakrim, "sacrificial victim".
 Oscan sakaraklum is cognate with Latin sacellum, a small shrine, as Oscan sakarater is with Latin sacratur, consecrare, "consecrated".
 The sacerdos is "one who performs a sacred action" or "renders a thing sacred", that is, a priest.

 Marcus Aurelius capite velato carries out a sacrifice.
 By his left side is a flamen wearing an apex.
 The victima is the bull, who will be struck by the popa to the right.
 The music of the aulos was to drive off inauspicious noise.
 The setting is the Temple of Capitoline Jupiter.